 - High pressure: 30 PSI

 - Low RPM: 1200

 STEP 3: PRESSURE CONTROL SETTINGS

 If using a pressure control mode (suction or discharge), step 3 will specify some additional settings.

 The High and Low Auto RPM specify the operating range of the engine while controlling to the specified pressure.
 The Governor will not let the engine out of this range, even if the pressure is still too low or high.
 This is separate from the over- and underspeed alarms mentioned earlier, which specify the absolute min and max speed for the engine.

 The response rate determines how fast the Governor will ramp up or down the RPM when in a pressure control mode.
-The default is 50%, and the range is 1-100%.
+The default is 50 RPM/s.
 A lower value will result in less tight control, but more stable operation because the engine will ramp more slowly.

 Generally, for suction control the response rate can be

 lower, since a well (or upstream supply) changes pressure so slowly.
 For discharge control, the

 If using pressure control mode, this step specifies the low and high specification of the sensor.
 The low value is the pressure that causes the sensor to output 4mA.
 The high value is the pressure that causes the sensor to output 20mA.
 These values should be printed on the sensor itself.
 For example, a suction sensor might say “4-20mA output for 0-100 PSI”.
 In this case enter “0” for the minimum PSI value and “100” for the maximum PSI value.